dseclub/MDSE/README.md

 **MySQL Concurrency** by Jesper Wisborg Krogh

+**Foundations for Architecting Data Solutions: Managing Successful Data Projects** by Ted Malaska, Jonathan Seidman

+**Data Architecture A Primer for the Data Scientist: A Primer for the Data Scientist** by W.H.
+Inmon, Daniel Linstedt, Mary Levins

 **Introduction to Machine Learning with Python** by Andreas C. Mueller , Sarah Guido

 **Python Machine Learning (2nd Ed.)
 Code Repository** by Sebastian Raschka, Vahid Mirjalili